-- The division of accountability between the board of directors, the audit committee and the CEO, which is clearly described in the board's formal rules of procedure.
-The executive management team and the audit committee report regularly to the board according to established routines. - The company's organisational structure. - Values and guidelines, as well as policies and manuals. - Control activities, checks and balances, analysis, reporting.
+- The division of accountability between the board of directors, the audit committee, and the CEO, which is clearly described in the board's formal rules of procedure - Regular reporting from the executive management team and the audit committee to the board, according to established routines - The company's organisational structure - Values, guidelines, policies, and manuals - Control activities, checks and balances, analysis, and reporting

-H&M has a matrix organisation (see page 10), which means that those responsible for the joint group functions are responsible for the efficiency of work within their function at each brand.
+H&M has a matrix organisation, which means that those responsible for the joint group functions are also responsible for the efficiency and effectiveness of work within their function at each brand.
 Each brand has its own organisation and managing director, and all the brands have their own local or regional sales organisations.

 Internal control is evaluated annually by the relevant group function, which checks that its function in each country is working according to the prescribed policies and guidelines.
-The stores are in turn checked by internal store auditors.
+Stores are checked by internal store auditors.

 All subsidiaries within H&M have the same structure and accounting system with the same chart of accounts.
 This simplifies the creation of appropriate routines and control systems, which in turn facilitates internal control and comparisons between the various companies.
 There are detailed instructions for the store staff that control daily work in the stores.
 Many other guidelines and manuals are also available within the group.
-In most cases these are drawn up in the central departments at the head office in Stockholm and then communicated to the respective departments in the country offices.
+In most cases these are drawn up in the central departments at the head office in Stockholm and then communicated to the respective departments in regional and country offices.
 Each central department regularly reviews its guidelines and manuals to see which need updating and whether new guidelines need to be developed.